When was Joe Biden born?

 Joe’s main rival was Republican James Caleb Boggs, who enjoyed the support of President Nixon.
 But their authority could not resist the energy of the young Biden.
-The attractiveness of his political program and his ability to influence the emotions of citizens helped him.
+His political program’s attractiveness and ability to influence citizens’ emotions helped him.

-A few weeks after the election, his first wife and daughter who was just one year old, died in a car accident when they went out for Christmas shopping.
+A few weeks after the election, his first wife and daughter, who was just one year old, died in a car accident when they went shopping for Christmas.
 The car they were in collided with a truck.
-The other two children, Beau Biden, and Hunter Biden survived with serious injuries.
+The other two children, Beau Biden and Hunter Biden, survived with serious injuries.

-After the tragedy, Biden thought of leaving politics to raise his sons, but his colleagues persuaded him to stay.
-So the young Biden took the oath right within the walls of the hospital, where his sons were recouperating after the car accident.
+After the tragedy, President Biden considered leaving politics to raise his sons, but his colleagues persuaded him to carry on.
+So the young Biden took the oath right within the walls of the hospital, where his sons were recuperating after the car accident.

 Joe Biden Entered the U.S. Senate

-During his tenure as Senator, Biden took part in the development and implementation of many bills, including the sensational and extremely harsh “Crime Act” 1984.
+During his tenure as Senator, Biden took part in developing and implementing many bills, including the sensational and extremely harsh 1994 law.